When is Venom 2 released in cinemas? Cast, trailer and release date

 When is Venom 2 released in cinemas?

-The Venom sequel was originally set to be released on 2nd October 2020 but has now been moved to 25th June 2021.
+The Venom sequel was originally set to be released on 2nd October 2020, but has now been delayed until 25th June 2021 due to the COVID-19 pandemic.

 “What we won’t do is make the mistake of putting a very, very expensive $200 million movie out in the market unless we’re sure that theatres are open and operating at significant capacity,” Sony Pictures Entertainment Chairman Tony Vinciquerra said.